Martin-Seysen/order_monster/README.rst

 **The Order of the Monster Finite Simple Group**

-by Gerald Hoehn and Martin Seysen.
+by Gerald H&ouml;hn and Martin Seysen.

 Requirements